 It’s completely normal for puppies to stop drinking water, especially when they feel ill.
 If this is the case, we highly recommend that you monitor them closely.
 If they still refuse to drink water after 24 hours, reach out to your vet for help right away.

-Don’t try to force your pooch to drink water.
+Be mindful not to force your pooch to drink water.
 Ask your vet for advice on what you can do to help or if it is best to bring your pup into the vet’s office.
 Your dog’s vet will most likely ask you to bring your pup in for a checkup in order to diagnose and treat the underlying cause of the problem.

 There, your vet may also keep your dog hydrated with IV fluids.